pratimes/tailspin/README.md

 # tailspin
-Script to setup Tailsclae and Caddy in Oracle VPS
+Script to setup Tailscale and Caddy in Oracle VPS and run reverse proxy to localhost.